atsign-foundation/at_protocol/specification/atsign_protocol_specification.md

 The maximum on-wire length of an atKey is **255 characters** inclusive of all segments and separators.
-Compute against this hard cap, not a typical size — atSigns alone may consume up to 55 characters of the budget.
+Compute against this hard cap, not a typical size, atSigns alone may consume up to 55 characters of the budget.

 ### 6.5 Reserved keys